sameh-g/GAPP/README.md

 # They Worked

-This Project is gonna be a template using the following Items:
+This Project is a fullstack applicaiton with the below items..
 ## FrontEnd
    React
    ,React-Redux